-Can you get life insurance while you're pregnant?
+Can you buy life insurance while pregnant?

 Headshot of Rebecca Shoenthal